dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

    To create a relationship click the **Link** button on the **Tracked Entity Instance** you would like to create a relationship to.

 - If you did not find the **Tracked Entity Instance** you were looking for, you can either click the **New search** or **Edit search** buttons.
-  **New search** will take you to new blank search while **Edit search** will take you back to the search you just did keeping the search criterias.
+  **New search** will take you to new blank search while **Edit search** will take you back to the search you just performed keeping the search criteria.

 ### Create new Tracked Entity Instance